theperrygroup/open-to-close-api/docs/api/index.md

 Complete documentation for all Open To Close API Python client methods, classes, and functionality.
 This reference provides detailed method signatures, parameters, return values, and examples.

+!!! success "✅ Endpoint Reliability"
+    **100% Verified**: All API endpoints have been comprehensively tested and verified working.
+The client features smart URL routing that automatically handles the Open To Close API's different URL patterns for optimal compatibility.

 !!! abstract "Main Client"
     The **`OpenToCloseAPI`** serves as the main entry point, providing access to all API modules through a unified interface.